 His research has appeared in leading academic journals including The Laryngoscope and Otology and Neurotology.
 He has hosted many international conferences including the XIV International Pediatric Cochlear Implant Conference in Nashville, TN.
 He also serves on the executive board of the Hearing Health Foundation, New York, New York and the American Cochlear Implant Alliance, Washington D.C.

-Meredith Holcomb, AuD, CCC-A is the Clinical Director of the Cochlear Implant Program at the Medical University of South Carolina.
+Meredith Holcomb, AuD, CCC-A joined the University of Miami in 2019 as the Director of Cochlear Implants.
 She received her AuD from the University of North Carolina at Chapel Hill in 2006.
-She has worked with adult and pediatric cochlear implants for over 10 years.
-She also diagnoses hearing loss in infants and children and manages pediatric hearing aid caseloads.
+She was employed at the Medical University of South Carolina from 2006-2019 where she primarily worked with adult and pediatric cochlear implants.
+As well, she was the 2016 recipient of the “Outstanding Clinician Award” at MUSC.
 Dr. Holcomb serves on the Board of Directors for the American Cochlear Implant Alliance and the Audiology Advisory Board for Advanced Bionics Corporation.
-She has served as a past consultant for Med El Corporation and Cochlear Americas Corporation.
-She is the President-Elect for the South Carolina Academy of Audiology and the SC representative for the ASHA Audiology Advisory Council.
+She was a past consultant for Med El Corporation and Cochlear Americas Corporation.
+She has published in several peer reviewed journals and has lectured at many conventions, both nationally as well as internationally.

 English King, AuD, CCC-A is Clinical Coordinator of the University of North Carolina Chapel Hill Adult Cochlear Implant Program.
 She received her AuD from James Madison University and has worked with adult cochlear implant recipients as a clinical audiologist at UNC since 2007.
 Dr. King serves on the Audiology Advisory Board for MED-EL Corporation.